matter-labs/zksync-web-era-docs/docs/api/hardhat/reference.md

   /**
     * Sends a deploy transaction to the zkSync network.
-    * For now, it will use defaults for the transaction parameters:
+    * For now it uses defaults values for the transaction parameters:
-    * - fee amount is requested automatically from the zkSync server.
     *
     * @param artifact The previously loaded artifact object.
     * @param constructorArguments List of arguments to be passed to the contract constructor.